 Systems Biology of Molecular and Cellular Networks

-The main research line focuses on the regulation of cell growth and proliferation, especially dealing with cell cycle regulation and its connection to the circadian clock and spatial control of cell growth.
+The main research line on molecular networks focuses on the regulation of cell growth and proliferation, especially dealing with cell cycle regulation and its connection to aging, to the circadian clock and to spatial control of cell growth.
+We also develop tools to predict changes in the complexome upon perturbations by drugs or disease.

-Furthermore we recently started an experimental lab in Budapest to investigate cell-cell interactions in yeast colonies and use the results of this approach in combination with theoretical ideas to design and synthetically establish multicellular computing colonies.
+On the cellular networks track we investigate cell-cell interactions in yeast colonies and use the results of this approach in combination with theoretical ideas to design and synthetically establish multicellular computing colonies.

 Molecular regulatory networks

-Cell size regulation in budding yeast cells, with Marti Aldea (Spain), students involved: Kirsten Jenkins
+Cell size, protein aggregation and aging regulation in budding yeast cells, with Marti Aldea (Spain), students involved: Kirsten Jenkins, Emese Nagy

 Regulation of mitotic exit at the spindle poles, with Peter Thorpe (Crick), student involved : Rowan Howell